lm-academy/python-devops-cicd-project/README.md

 ### ➡️ Course link (with a big discount 🙂): [https://www.lauromueller.com/courses/python-devops](https://www.lauromueller.com/courses/python-devops)

+**Note:** Here is the link to the main code repository for the course: [https://github.com/lm-academy/python-devops](https://github.com/lm-academy/python-devops)

 **Check my other courses:**

 - 👉 [The Definitive Helm Course: From Beginner to Master](https://www.lauromueller.com/courses/definitive-helm-course)